Table of contents

 But creating an effective mobile marketing strategy isn’t an easy feat either, as there’s no one-size-fits-all approach to this kind of thing.

-However, there’s still something to be learned by observing the big guys—and that’s why we’ll be discussing and showing you 6 marketing case studies from big brands.
+However, there’s still something to be learned by observing the big guys—and that’s why we’ll be discussing and showing you 6 mobile marketing case studies from big brands.

 1. Burger’s King